 - Anti-squat geometry to reduce pitching under acceleration

 - 19mm rear stabilizer bar contributes to flatter cornering

-The Acura RDX has quick-ratio (15.1:1) power rack-and-pinion steering for steering response like that of a sports sedan.
+The Acura RDX has quick-ratio (15.1:1) power rack-and-pinion steering for response like that of a sports sedan.
 The hydraulically assisted steering is engine-speed sensing, for easy maneuvering at low speeds and maximum feel and driving enjoyment at higher speeds.
 The turning diameter is 39.2 feet, curb to curb.

 To improve steering precision, a stay (or stiffener) supports each end of the steering rack, further improving steering rigidity.
 In addition, the rack-and-pinion gearbox has aluminum mounting brackets.
 When a severe crash occurs these aluminum brackets are designed to break off when the engine is pushed rearward into the rack-and-pinion gearbox.
 This helps reduce intrusion into the interior.

 The RDX was the first Acura with standard 18-inch wheels and tires.
 RDX comes with 18x7.5-inch aluminum alloy wheels paired with Michelin P235/55R18 99V high-performance all-season tires.
 These high-performance all-season tires are exclusively designed for the RDX, and have optimized sidewall rigidity that maintains vehicle stability in all load conditions.
 The low-profile tires also provide top class traction and braking in all weather conditions.
 In addition, an optional dealer-installed 19-inch wheel and tire package is available.